 Driving is a common activity for many employees and Occupational Health and Safety laws recognise that the vehicle is a workplace and the roads constitute part of the work environment.
 Some vehicles may be considered part of an organisation's plant and are therefore subject to Plant Regulations.
-It follows that staff who drive in the course of their work are subject to the normal OH&S management systems applicable to the organisation’s total work environment.
+It follows that staff who drive in the course of their work are subject to the normal Work Place Health and Safety management systems applicable to the organisation’s total work environment.

 Vehicle and driver risk assessments provide evidence that these policies have been practically applied.
 Organisational leaders need to identify safety culture values and mission in business plans and corporate documents and take the action necessary to ensure that these words are translated to visible behaviour at all levels.
 The concept of celebrating these values as they are enacted by individuals is a powerful aspect of an effective safety culture.